kibook/s1kd-tools/tools/s1kd-instance/README.md

 the document.

 -x, --xsl &lt;XSL&gt;
-Use a custom XSLT script to resolve CIR dependencies for the last specified CIR.
+Use a custom XSLT script to resolve CIR dependencies.
+If this option follows -R, the specified XSLT script will only be used for the last specified CIR.
+If it precedes any -R, the specified XSLT script will be used for all CIRs that do not override it with a following -x.

 -Y, --applic &lt;text&gt;
 Update the applicability for the whole object using the user-defined